Staflank/Profile/README.md

 🗝️ Consistency is what transforms average into excellence

 ### Cool stuff about me
-* 🔭I’m currently having an engineering license degree from EEE
+* 🔭I'm currently in the job-seeking phase
 * 🌱I’m currently learning everything that makes sense
 * 📫Reach me at: nurullahmertell@gmail.com